Penorkaa/Penorkaa/README.md

 ## Hi there 👋
 <p align= left>
-  <span style="vertical-align: middle; margin-left: 10px;">Welcome to my GitHub profile!
+  <span style="vertical-align: middle; margin-right: 5px;">Welcome to my GitHub profile!
 I'm a passionate Software Developer with a love for machine learning, web development, and game development.
 My journey in tech has been fueled by curiosity and a drive to build, learn, and share.</span>
  <img src="SARAA.jpg" width=30% position=right>
  </p>
 <!--